weenxin/docs/docs/guides/mongodb/custom-rbac/using-custom-rbac.md

 2019-06-10T08:56:57.179+0000 I NETWORK  [thread1] connection accepted from 127.0.0.1:39214 #1 (1 connection now open)
 ```

-Once we see `MongoDB init process done.
-Ready for start up.` in the log, the database is ready.
+Once we see `connection accepted` in the log, the database is ready.

 ## Reusing Service Account